alex/what-happens-when/README.rst

   software layers split the task into multiple pieces, so it can take advantage of ``GPU`` massive parallelism for float point calculations required for the rendering process.
+* After the final layer positions are computed and the composite commands are issued, the rendered web page is displayed to the user on their browser window.
+The browser continues to listen for user interactions and events, such as clicks, scrolls, or keyboard inputs, which trigger corresponding actions within the browser.
+These actions could include navigating to another page, submitting forms, or initiating downloads.
+Additionally, modern browsers often run various security checks in the background, ensuring that the user's browsing experience remains safe and protected against malicious activities.
+Overall, this intricate process seamlessly unfolds within a fraction of a second, allowing users to access the vast world of information on the internet with ease and speed.

 Window Server
 -------------